-The Silver spring location was originally operated by the famous “Diner Man”, Eddie Warner.
-This classic railroad car design was assembled on site by one of the most successful Diner manufacturers, Jerry O’Mahoney Diner Company in 1946, at the corner of Wayne Avenue and Georgia Avenue.
+The Silver Spring location, situated at the corner of Wayne and Georgia Avenues, was first operated by the famous “Diner Man,” Eddie Warner.
+This classic railroad car design was assembled on site in 1946 by the Jerry O’Mahoney Diner Company, one of the most successful diner manufacturers.

 Discover for yourself what our regulars already know.